 When the Group acquires another company or business, if the expense required for the acquisition (acquisition cost) exceeds the net amount allocated to the assets received and the liabilities assumed, the excess amount shall be accounted for as goodwill.
 It is recognized and recorded as goodwill or securities on the consolidated balance sheet.

-The Group conducts goodwill impairment testing every accounting period.
+The Group conducts a determination every period on whether goodwill impairment losses should be recognized.
 If cash flow obtained from the asset group including goodwill continues to be negative, or if the recoverable amount of the asset group including goodwill declines significantly, or if the business environment of the asset group, including goodwill, deteriorates significantly, there is a possibility that amortization of goodwill will be recognized.

 7. Changes to accounting standards relating to the calculation of policy reserves could have a material adverse effect on our reported financial condition and results of operations.